Where diverse populations gather: Transit accessibility and the spatial structure of social mixing

-The social mixing diversity at various urban venues depends on two distinct pools of potential visitors: local visitors who walk in from the surrounding neighborhood, and those who arrive from farther areas via transportation infrastructure~\citep{loo2024residential}.
+The diversity of visitors at various urban venues depends on two distinct pools of potential visitors: local visitors who walk in from the surrounding neighborhood, and those who arrive from farther areas via transportation infrastructure~\citep{loo2024residential}.
 Visitor diversity at a location thus reflects both the residential composition of its immediate surroundings (residential diversity) and the diversity of populations made accessible by mobility networks.
 For example, \cite{moro2021mobility} revealed that 55\% of experienced income segregation in US cities is attributable to mobility patterns rather than residential composition alone.
 This decomposition motivates an analytical separation between local residential diversity and transit catchment diversity, the composition of populations reachable through public transport.
-The key empirical question is the extent to which realized visitor mixing exceeds what the local residential composition alone would predict, and whether that excess is attributable to the populations that transit delivers.
+This measure captures potential accessibility --- the socioeconomic heterogeneity of populations who could reach a given venue by public transit within a specified travel time --- rather than observed ridership or actual mode choice.
+It therefore reflects the diversity of the transit-accessible population, not the composition of visitors who actually arrive by transit.
+The key empirical question is the extent to which realized visitor diversity exceeds what the local residential composition alone would predict, and whether that excess is attributable to the populations that transit delivers.